Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: Introduction

-where $(f(x_n)-f(x^\ast))_{n\in\N_0}$ either converge significantly slower than the local convergence rates \eqref{eq:Polyakratediscrete} derived by Polyak or the iterates $(x_n)_{n \in \N_0}$ oscillate.
-More generally, a construction of a bad instance in \cite{yue2023lower} shows that no first order algorithm can achieve a \textit{global} accelerated rate of convergence on the class of functions satisfying the PL-inequality.
+implying that either the sequence $(f(x_n)-f(x^\ast))_{n\in\N_0}$ converges significantly slower than the local rate \eqref{eq:Polyakratediscrete} derived by Polyak or the iterates $(x_n)_{n \in \N_0}$ oscillate.
+More generally, a construction of a bad instance in \cite{yue2023lower} shows that no first-order algorithm can achieve a \textit{global} accelerated rate of convergence over the class of functions satisfying the PL-inequality.

-We derive a \textit{local} convergence result under the additional assumption that the heavy ball method finds a neighborhood of the critical points.
-We recover the local convergence rates derived by Polyak \cite{polyak1964some} for $\mu$-strongly convex functions,\footnote{Polyak's result is often cited as a global convergence rate for quadratic objective functions.
-In addition, he established a local convergence rate under $\mu$-strong convexity.} proving that Polyak's heavy ball achieves acceleration under the PL-inequality, provided the iterates find a certain neighborhood of the global minimizers $\mathcal M$.
+In our second main result, we derive a \textit{local} convergence result for the heavy ball method \eqref{eq:HBdiscreteintro} under the additional assumption that the iterates find a neighborhood of a $(\mu,L)$-regular point $x^\ast$ and, in particular, that $f$ is $C^4$ on this neighborhood.
+We recover the local convergence rates derived by Polyak \cite{polyak1964some} for $\mu$-strongly convex functions, proving that Polyak's heavy ball achieves asymptotic acceleration under the PL-inequality, provided the iterates find a certain neighborhood of the local minima where $f$ is $C^4$.
 Due to the counterexamples in~\cite{lessard2016analysis, goujaud2023provable} this additional assumption is necessary to derive an accelerated rate of convergence.